authomatic/authomatic/doc/source/reference/config.rst

 Config
 ------

-The **config** is a constant where you specify which providers you want to use and how should they be configured.
-It is not tied to any specific location inside your project's folder structure.
-You only need to pass it to the :func:`authomatic.login` function as argument.

-It is a dictionary of dictionaries which maps your custom provider names to :doc:`provider classes <providers>`.
-You can and should specify the keyword arguments for each :doc:`provider class <providers>` here.
+The config is a dictionary listing all the **providers** you want to use in your app.
+The keys are your internal **provider** names or slugs, the values are dictionaries specifying configuration for a particular **provider** name.

+Choose a particular provider by assigning a |provider-class|_ to the ``"class_"`` key of the nested *configuration dictionary*.
+All the other keys are just keyword arguments which will be passed to the chosen |provider-class|_ constructor.

+There is one special ``"__defaults__"`` key under which you can specify default keyword arguments for all providers.
+Keyword arguments specified in particular **providers** will override the default values.

 .. note::

-   In fact the config cann be any object implementing a subset of :class:`dict` interface.
+   In fact the config can be any object implementing a :func:`get` and :func:`values` method.
    If your app is running on |gae|_ you can use the :func:`.extras.gae.ndb_config`.